mvacjar/zoomable-library/README.md

 ## 6. Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+If you find any bugs or want to suggest improvements, feel free to open an issue or submit a pull request.

 ## 7. Credits